kakaiba-talaga/AutoHotkey-Scripts/README.md

 ## License

-`AutoHotkey` is an Open-Source Software *(OSS)* and is available for use under the [GNU GPL v3](https://github.com/kakaiba-talaga/AutoHotkey-Scripts/blob/main/LICENSE) license.
+`AutoHotkey Scripts` is an Open-Source Software *(OSS)* and is available for use under the [GNU GPL v3](https://github.com/kakaiba-talaga/AutoHotkey-Scripts/blob/main/LICENSE) license.